-Institutions and organizations from the Canadian historical, heritage and cultural community are hereby invited to submit proposals for the production of virtual exhibits for the Virtual Museum of Canada (VMC).
+Institutions and organizations from the Canadian historical, heritage and cultural community are hereby invited to submit proposals for the production of online products for the Virtual Museum of Canada (VMC).
 All proposals must be submitted online through the Canadian Museum of History (CMH) website.

-For the 2015 Call for Proposals, applicant organizations are invited to submit a proposal for a new virtual exhibit on their subject of choice.
+For the 2016 Call for Proposals, applicant organizations are invited to submit a proposal for a new virtual exhibit, virtual tour, interactive resource or educational resource on the subject of their choice.

 Proposals may be submitted in either English or French.

 Timely and correct submission of proposals prior to the call for proposals closing date is the sole responsibility of the applicant organization.
 The CMH will not assume or have transferred to it those responsibilities.
 All risks and consequences of incorrect submission of proposals are the responsibility of the applicant organization.

 Proposals received on or before the call for proposals closing date and time will become the property of the CMH and will not be returned.
 All proposals will be treated as confidential, subject to the provisions of the Access to Information Act (Canada) and Privacy Act (Canada) and any other relevant laws and regulations.

 The Museum reserves the right to cancel and/or reissue the call for proposal at any time and for whatever reasons.